helgehrishi/DANNYS-DINER/README.md

 Welcome to the **Danny's Diner** data analysis project!
 This project focuses on analyzing customer transactions to extract valuable insights into purchasing behaviors, popular menu items, and customer loyalty.
 The goal is to assist Danny in making data-driven decisions to improve customer satisfaction and optimize menu offerings.

+## Danny's Diner Analysis PDF

+For a detailed report and analysis, check out the [Danny's Diner Analysis PDF](./DANNY'S_DINER.pdf).

 ## Project Overview

 The dataset consists of three main tables: